pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/Retrieve existing configuration.md

 # Retrieve existing configuration

-You can use the EdgeCmd utility to view the configuration for each part of the adapter.
+EdgeCmd utility provides the possibility to view the configuration for each part of the adapter.

 ## View adapter configuration